 Housing Discrimination in Utah

-Protected groups.
-The Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
-These rules do not apply to homes operated by religious organizations or owner-occupied homes.
-Utah has extra state-level protections based on source of income, sexual orientation, or gender identity.
+Protected Groups: The Federal Fair Housing Act prohibits discrimination in housing based on race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, or disability.
+These rules do not apply to homes operated by religious organizations or some owner-occupied homes.
+Utah state law has extra protections based on source of income.

 Additional Landlord Tenant Regulations in Utah